CoderDojo-Content/Intermediate-Unity/en/CreateExe.md

 7. A window should pop-up with some settings.
 Make sure the resolution is the same as the resolution you used in your **Game View** in Unity.
 Also make sure windowed is checked!

 8. Click **Play!**

+9. All you need is to send people your .exe file and the _Data folder and they can play your new game!